1NutWunDeR/KZTimerOffical/README.md

 **Please read the following information carefully before you start asking stupid questions:**
 - KZTimer Client/Admin Commands: http://pastebin.com/H5ULxsdJ
-- Ranking system is based on your mapcycle.txt file (keep it always up to date)
+- Make sure that you have added all maps to your mapcycle.txt (the ranking system is based on this file)
 - A very large sqlite database might cause server lags (i prefer a mysql database)
 - KZTimer interferes with menus of other plugins.
 You are able to add exceptions in addons\sourcemod\configs\kztimer\exceptions_list.txt for sourcemod commands which create menus (e.g. sm_knife)
 (Fix for sm vote commands: https://forums.alliedmods.net/showpost.php?p=2265536&postcount=487.
 This example works for all plugins which need an internal fix.)